Reem57/n224-too/README.md

 ### Web Project
 - Project Description: Our PBL website is directed toward students in high-school and provides a one stop shop for resources, cheat-sheets, any tools for a variety of academic subjects and classes.
 We want to enhance student learning by providing ways to study for tests and better your knowledge of certain subjects.
 - Project Plans: [Wireframes](), we plan to have seperate pages for each subject that incorpoates useful tools such as Google translate, calculators, and APIs to important information.
 - Project Sponsor: Our project sponsor is the cyberborn club and we were instructed to work on a tutoring site focused on math and other subjects.
 The club wants resources that can help students study and resources like calendars, notes, and forum pages.
+The website will be able to be used by the cyberborn club as I teaching and studying tool.

 ## Time Box